herbertyeung/Algorithms/test.md

 ## Debugging JavaScript in CEF Dialog

 Debugging in CEF Dialog is totally different from ActiveScript or JsRT.
-The debugger keyword is not available in CEF Dialog.
 You should use DevTools to debug the JavaScript.

-**Note: The JavaScript in CEF Dialog is case-sensitive and all the CV APIs (without argument) must be ended with parentheses ().**

 ### Turn on the DevTools